Monitors - New UI

 If you are using Datto RMM's Patch Management, create a Patch monitor to get alerts on failed patch installations.
 This eliminates the need to manually check if patch installations have gone through.

 The monitor raises an alert when the device fails to install any patches as part of a Datto RMM Patch Management policy.
-Refer to Create a Patch Management policy in the legacy UI and Patch Management policy in the New UI.
+Refer to Create a Patch Management policy - Legacy UI in the legacy UI and Patch Management policy in the New UI.
 For example, if three out of four patches are installed during the patch window as part of the policy, an alert will be triggered since the fourth patch was not installed.
-Refer to Patch Management in Device Summary - New UI for information about how to review affected patches.
+Refer to Patch Management in Device summary for information about how to review affected patches.

 Supported operating systems/device types in the New UI: Windows.